-ACCIDENTS OF EVERY DESCRIPTION. £1000 IN CASE OF DEATH, OR A FIXED ALLOWANCE OF £6 PER WEEK

-IN THE EVENT OF INJURY,
+ACCIDENTS OF EVERY DESCRIPTION. £1000 IN CASE OF DEATH, OR A FIXED ALLOWANCE OF £6 PER WEEK IN THE EVENT OF INJURY.

-May be secured by an Annual Payment of £3 for a
+May be secured by an Annual Payment of £3 for a Policy in the

 RAILWAY PASSENGERS' ASSURANCE COMPANY.